leightkt/belay-chain-blockchain/README.md

 ## SUMMARY
-This app securly stores rock climbing gym belay certifications on a blockchain so that gyms and members can access their belay certifications anywhere, anytime, eliminating the need for ANOTHER belay test when a member walks into a new gym.
+This app securely stores rock climbing gym belay certifications on a blockchain so that gyms and members can access their belay certifications anywhere, anytime, eliminating the need for ANOTHER belay test when a member walks into a new gym.

 APP FEATURES